BenTade/beta_tender/MODULE_SUMMARY.md

    ↓
 4. Editor reviews and corrects tender
    ↓
-5. Change status to "Reviewed"
+5. Change moderation state to "Reviewed"
    ↓
 6. Tender ready for publication
 ```